 Observing Commands with watch_it

 One of the most powerful combinations in the flutter_it ecosystem is using watch_it to observe command_it commands.
+Commands are ValueListenable objects that expose their state (isRunning, value, errors) as ValueListenable properties, making them naturally observable by watch_it.
 This pattern provides reactive, declarative state management for async operations with automatic loading states, error handling, and result updates.

 Why watch_it + command_it?